In the News

 Education News Colorado

-Colorado state Sen. Mike Johnston, D-Denver, is proposing legislation to overhaul Colorado’s nearly 20-year-old school funding system that will include a “trigger” so it won’t go into effect unless voters are willing to fund it.
-This decision comes on the heels of a report from the School Finance Partnership, which includes Marguerite Roza.
-Roza advocates the use of funding as incentive to spur improvement.
+State Sen. Mike Johnston, D-Denver, is proposing legislation to overhaul Colorado’s nearly 20-year-old school funding system that will include a “trigger” so it won’t go into effect unless voters are willing to fund it.
+Marguerite Roza is mentioned.